andfanilo/pyspark-interactive-lecture/README.md

 `invoke nbconvert` will convert the notebook to a HTML file inside the `build/` directory.

-`invoke nbconvert --serve` to launch With a local server for serving the slides as a Reveal.js slideshow.
+`invoke nbconvert --serve` to launch the HTML file with a local server for serving the slides as a Reveal.js slideshow.

 ### decktape